Testsigma

 The throws keyword can be used to specify the type of exception that is being thrown from a method.

-The difference between throw and throws keyword in Selenium Exception handling:
+The difference between the throw and throws keywords in Selenium Exception handling:

-The throw keyword is used inside the block of code to throw the single exception.
+The throw keyword is used inside the block of code to throw a single exception.
 The throw keyword can be useful for throwing exceptions based on certain conditions within a code block and for throwing custom exceptions.
-The throws keyword is used in the method signature to declare an exception that might be thrown by the function while the execution of the code.
+The throws keyword is used in the method signature to declare an exception that might be thrown by the function during the execution of the code.

 Example: